pwilmart/Sea_lion_urine_SpC/README.md

 ## PAW processing

 The README.md file in [PAW_pipeline](https://github.com/pwilmart/PAW_pipeline.git) repository describes the pipeline in detail including installation instructions.
-The first step is to convert the RAw files to MS2-format files using [`msconvert_GUI.py`](https://github.com/pwilmart/PAW_pipeline/blob/master/docs/msconvert_GUI.md).
+The first step is to convert the Thermo RAW files to MS2-format files using [`msconvert_GUI.py`](https://github.com/pwilmart/PAW_pipeline/blob/master/docs/msconvert_GUI.md).
 The default settings were used with MS2 selected for the data to extract.
 There were an average of 66,431 MS2 scans per LC run (SD = 4,845; max = 71,966; min = 50,459) for a total dataset size of 1,262,185 MS2 scans.

 Comet was configured for a semi-tryptic search using the FASTA file described above for sea lion.
 Semi-trpytic searches should be used for any biofluid samples (serum, plasma, saliva, urine, CSF, CVF, sweat, tear, etc.) as endogenous proteases, signal peptide removal and other protein processing can results in peptides that are not fully tryptic with respect to the sequence in the FASTA file.
 These searches increase search space and take longer than regular tryptic searches.
 Some other key Comet parameters are listed below: